 "Then fill out the papers.
 I am going to warm up the unit and put you to sleep shortly."

 Which is what happened.

-wnich is what happened.

-Later, as they were preparing to leave-all the medical gear and Standard Forms stashed, Nadler in his shades, Ragma back in harness-Ragma turned and said to me, almost too casually, "By the way, now that we have achieved something of an understanding, would you care to tell me why you got yourself reversed?"
+Later, as they were preparing to leave-all the medical gear and Standard Forms stashed, Nadler in his shades, Ragma back in harness-Ragma turned and said to me.

+almost too casually, "By the way, now that we have achieved something of an understanding, would you care to tell me why you got yourself reversed?"